gtfscreator/gtfsgenerator/README.md

 # gtfsgenerator
-Python Procedure that make gtfs feed from ecel standard file
+Python procedure to produce a gtfs from excel standard files